amrayu/sub-scripts/README.md

 ### How to run:
 - python3 batch-vtt-to-srt.py in terminal or commandline
 - Input filepath to folder containing VTT files and hit enter

+## dl-subs.py
+Easy way to download, clean-up, and convert subtitles to .srt

+## What does this script do?
+- Download a .vtt file from Hulu JP and cleans, converts to .srt
+- - Removes emojis from Hulu JP files
+  - Removes WEBVTT metadata
+- Download a .vtt file from TVer and converts to .srt

+### Script requirements:
+- python3
+- ffmpeg
+- subrip
+- yt-dlp

+### How to run:
+- python3 dl-subs.py in terminal or commandline
+- Input number based on prompt
+- Either add direct link to Hulu JP .vtt or add TVer link